 A few complaints of the stitching starting to tear after a few months.
-Some buyers felt the anti-slip dots didn't live up to their claim, and that this protector slides around the seat too much.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.